pat-earl/faculty-page/src/blog/20200417-covid19-quarantine.md

 * $1$% of those infected die, and this number is doubled when the hospital capacity is exceeded.
 * The number of infected individuals varies according to the standard SIR model (see [SIRWiki] or [Weiss13]).
 We generate confidence intervals by using a stochastic process to randomly vary $R_0$ assuming a with a $3\sigma$ confidence interval of $1$ outside quarantine, and $0.4$ inside quarantine.
 Our methodology for generating confidence intervals is described at the end.

-We begin with numerical simulations comparing the effects of having no quarantine at all with having a *one month long quarantine* imposed starting on day $0$, when only $0.01$% of the population is infected.
+We begin with numerical simulations comparing the effects of having no quarantine at all with having a *30-day quarantine* imposed starting on day $0$, when only $0.01$% of the population is infected.

 <div class='container my-3 border' id='fig2'>
   <div class='row'>